JessieElorza/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/9467df74-300c-4e58-a5ff-c93adb513a82" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Name the new role "Supreme Admin" then in the permissions tab check every box for permissions/access.
 Create the Role.
 This allows full system control and configuration capabilities for an account with complete control over the help desk system.
+The account Supreme Admin acts as the primary system administrator that manages the system.
 </p>
 <br />